mitranim/prax/impl.md

 # Implementation Notes

+## E, S, F

+The names of these functions are abbreviated because they're typed and read _A LOT_.

+"E" stands for "element" or "HTML element".
+In Node, it performs HTML serialization, with HTML-specific special cases.
+In browsers, it creates regular DOM nodes (without an explicit namespace).

+"S" stands for "SVG".
+In Node, it should perform XML serialization without HTML special cases (but currently just calls E for simplicity; this should be fixed).
+In browsers, it creates DOM nodes that belong to the SVG namespace.

+"F" stands for "fragment".
+In Node, it encodes multiple children without any wrappers or delimiters.
+In browsers, it creates a `DocumentFragment`, which serves the same purpose: a single node that stands for multiple nodes.

 ## `reset`

 `reset` buffers child nodes in a `DocumentFragment` _before_ removing old nodes, to avoid blanking old content, failing with a rendering exception, and ending with a blank page.